Kaizers Orchestra

-Kaizers Orchestra is a Norwegian alternative rock band formed on 1 January 2000.
-They are notable for being among the first non-black metal Norwegian artists singing in their native language to become popular beyond Scandinavia.
+Kaizers Orchestra is a Norwegian alternative rock band formed in Bergen on 1 January 2000.
+They are notable for being among the first non-black-metal Norwegian artists singing in their native language to become popular beyond Scandinavia.

 In 2012, the group announced that following a 2013 "Farewell Tour", they would take a long break.
 Their final concert was held on 14 September 2013 at DNB Arena in Stavanger, and was also streamed live online.
-Following weeks of teasers and speculation, the band confirmed a reunion and comeback tour scheduled for 2023.
+In November 2022, following weeks of teasers and speculation, the band confirmed a reunion and comeback tour scheduled for 2023.

-As of 2022, the band has released eight studio albums, five live albums and several EPs and video releases.

 History

-Early years (1995–2004)
+Formation and early years (1995–2004)

 In 1998, childhood friends Janove Ottesen and Geir Zahl released their only album by their band gnom called Mys.
 Of its 1000 copies, only 500 or so were sold the first year.
 However, they were known well in the area around Stavanger in Norway, having played as the local band Blod, snått & juling, and one of the songs they wrote after Mys called "Bastard" got good crowd response.
 A line from "Bastard" ("A certain Mr. Kaizer took me in/He is the proud owner of the world's heaviest siamese cat") and the song's overall crowd response became a source of inspiration for Ottesen, and after gnom dissolved after disappointing record sales, he formed Kaizers Orchestra.

 In 2000, Kaizers Orchestra recorded the Kaizers Orchestra EP, containing four songs: "Bastard", "Bøn fra helvete", "Katastrofen" and "Dekk bord".
 During by:Larm, a Norwegian festival focusing on up-and-coming artists, the band's songs were played frequently on the radio.
 Kaizers Orchestra's sound and creative use of instruments was noticed by the small, Scandinavian label Broilerfarm.
 Their first album, Ompa til du dør, was released on this label in September 2001.
 It was critically acclaimed and became a success, first in Norway, later in Denmark and the Netherlands.
-The album won a Spellemannpris (Norwegian Grammy) for "best rock album", as well as two Alarm-awards (underground version of Spellemannprisen).
+The album won a Spellemannpris (Norwegian Grammy) for "Best Rock", as well as two Alarm-awards (underground version of Spellemannprisen).
 Ompa til du dør also made Kaizers Orchestra the highest-selling rock debut to be released in the Norwegian language.
 The second album, Evig pint, was released in February 2003.